soc-hub-fi/rust-rv32imce-docker/README.md

 # Rust for rv32emc-unknown-none-elf (Docker)

+A Docker container for a Rust compiler targeting rv32{e,i}mc-unknown-none-elf.

 ## Requirements

 You'll need Docker or podman available on system. podman is pretty easy to setup on Linux so we'll recommend that one: <https://podman.io/docs/installation#installing-on-linux>.

-You'll also need around 12 GB of disk space to hold the image.
+You'll also need around 12 GB of disk space to hold the final image (or ~100 GiB to build it).

 ## Quickstart